-The reason I’m telling this story today is because there are thousands of children in Arkansas right now who have been abandoned, neglected, abused – much like Roger.
+The reason we continue telling this story today is because each year hundreds of children in Arkansas right now who have been abandoned, neglected, abused – much like Roger.
 You may have even heard about Arkansas’s foster care crisis in the news.
-The need for more homes for Arkansas children is greater today than it ever has been.
-This fact breaks my heart.
+The need for more safe, stable and loving homes for Arkansas children is as great today as it has ever been.

-These children are why the Ranch is opening a new cottage to meet this growing need.
-And if you’re reading this story, we need your help!
+These children are why the Ranch recently opened a new cottage to meet this need.
+And if you’re reading this story, we still need your support!
 You can help give more children like Roger a second chance at childhood with a gift to the Arkansas Sheriffs’ Youth Ranches.

-We need to raise additional funds funds to support this new cottage.
-We need to hire new house parents, stock our pantry, and make this house a home.
-These new children will need clothes, toys, and school supplies, and everything else you need to raise a child.
+We need to raise annual funds to operate all of our cottages, stock our pantries, and make each house a loving supportive home.
+We make sure that all of our Ranch boys and girls has clothes and shoes, school supplies, age appropriate toys, and everything you would want to raise your own child.
 You can help by making a one-time gift or setting up an automatic monthly contribution.

 Roger’s second chance

 The Ranch gave Roger a second chance to be a child and grow into a responsible adult.
-Here is a photo of Roger with his family at the Ranch’s 40th Anniversary Party last year.
+Here is a photo of Roger with his family at the Ranch’s 40th Anniversary Party.
 He is now married to his high school sweetheart, and they have two lovely children.
-He travels the globe as a business solutions architect for Tyson Foods a Fortune 100 company.
-This year, Roger even joined the Ranch’s Board of Trustees to help move the Ranch forward into its next 40 years!
+He travels the globe as a business solutions architect for Tyson Foods, a Fortune 100 company.
+Roger has even now joined the Ranch’s Board of Trustees to help move the Ranch forward into its next 40 years!

-Roger’s story is a testament to second chances that can happen when we work together to meet a need.
+Roger’s story is a testament to second chances that can happen when we work together to make sure every child has a stable and loving home.
 Roger and his brother grew up at the Ranch and were given the opportunity to thrive thanks to friends like you and the Sheriffs of Arkansas.

 The Ranch changes lives

 While we would like to believe Roger’s story is an isolated case, unfortunately it is not.
-Many Arkansas children will go to bed hungry tonight due to neglect, while others will continue to live in an abusive home.
-That’s why we need to raise the funds to open this cottage ASAP.
-You can help by making a one-time gift or setting up an automatic monthly contribution.
+Many Arkansas children go to bed hungry each night due to neglect, while others continue to live in an abusive home.
+You can help the Ranch continue supporting children by making a one-time gift or setting up an automatic monthly contribution.

-Because the Ranch is almost entirely funded through charitable contributions, supporters like you have kept alive the dream of Arkansas sheriffs to provide safe, stable homes for children in need.
-And thanks to that partnership, the Ranches have been home to more than 1,300 boys and girls over the last 40 years.
+Because the Ranch is almost entirely funded through charitable contributions, supporters like you have kept the dream alive of Arkansas sheriffs to provide safe, stable homes for children in need.
+And thanks to that partnership, the Ranches have been home to more than 2,100 boys and girls since 1976.

 The greatest gift you can give a child is a life free from hunger, neglect, and abuse.
 And even a small gift can help a lot!
 An easy, affordable way to give is by selecting the monthly option when making your donation.
 A gift of $25 per month is just .83 cents a day (less than the cost of a bottle of water), but it can truly change the life of a child.
 Click here to make a one-time or monthly gift today.